-Besides learning improving processes, the inherent capability of the data-centric foundation to create concurrent processes, is another benefit from a corporate productivity perspective.
-In the engineering industry, at the outset, data-liquidity exists but when it is put into a medium like documents, emails, data is frozen and cannot be used any more.
+Besides learning improvement processes, the inherent capability of the data-centric foundation to create concurrent processes is another benefit from a corporate productivity perspective.
+In the engineering industry at the outset, data liquidity exists when it is put into a medium such as documents and e-mails.

-It is analogous to an engineer getting an XL spreadsheet via email, and a fax of the same XL spreadsheet.
+It is analogous to an engineer getting a spreadsheet via e-mail and a fax of the same spreadsheet.
 One can work on the former, go into details, and add to it.
-With a fax, the engineer has to assume and interpret, in isolation.
-Additionally, when you trap data in a medium, you freeze it, and when you add documents one of top of another, you create a glacier- a volume of documents that move very slowly through project enterprises.
+With a fax, the engineer has to assume and interpret in isolation.
+Additionally, when you trap data in a medium, you freeze it.
+When you add documents on top, you create a glacier-sized volume of documents that move very slowly through project enterprises.

-In a data-centric world Producers and Contractors work concurrently with "information-in-progress" rather than waiting on documents to be completed.
+In a data-centric world, producers and contractors work concurrently with "information-in-progress" rather than waiting on documents to be completed.
 Drawing analogies from the manufacturing sector, the contribution of concurrent project processes and workflow can be significant.